-Director, Comparative Arts, Interlochen Arts Academy
+Director, Interdisciplinary Arts, Interlochen Arts Academy

 M.F.A., Design and Production, San Francisco State University, B.F.A., Stage Directing and Sculpture, Central Michigan University